-- Bachelor’s degree with a major in zoology, wildlife management, or an appropriate field of biology with two years or more of experience in 1) independently collecting and evaluating biological data; 2) preparing reports with biological findings, 3) assisting with development of biological study proposals, survey designs, and/or scopes-of-work or Two years of progressively higher-level graduate education leading to a master’s degree or master’s equivalent graduate degree in zoology, wildlife management, or an appropriate field of biology.
+Major studies relevant to this position: zoology, wildlife management, or an appropriate field of biology with two years or more of experience in 1) independently collecting and evaluating biological data; 2) preparing reports with biological findings; 3) assisting with development of biological study proposals, survey designs, and/or scopes-of-work or two years of progressively higher-level graduate education leading to a master’s degree or master’s equivalent graduate degree in zoology, wildlife management, or an appropriate field of biology.

 - A valid driver’s license.

 - Self-motivated and comfortable working both independently and as part of a team.

 - Physically fit to conduct field work during hot and humid weather conditions, sometimes in dense vegetation, in areas with ticks and snakes.

 - Knowledge and skills of oral and written communication to prepare reports and effectively collaborate with coworkers and with State and local officials.